Part 3: Make the GC Happy - 3 Keys to Smart Legal Department Reports

 As a starting point, base your legal report on these three major missions: strategy, risk and budget.

 Our legal reporting white paper will show you how to quantify the strategic value of your legal matters, then how to illustrate them for easy visibility.
 Start by ensuring your entire team is well-acquainted with the strategic objectives of the organization.
 Then, after you have classified your matters by strategic value – again, our white paper will show you how – you can chart them.
 This will allow the Legal Department leaders to show their supervisors how you are contributing to the execution of the strategy, and it will help them diagnose and troubleshoot how the team is spending its time.
+We like a scale of 1 to 10, but you can choose a metric that works for your corporate Legal Department and your context

 legal data analytics software

-2. Risk
+2. Risk analysis

 Of course, risk can encompass a variety of potential hazards to the organization: legal risk, financial risk, business risk, reputational risk.
 This report should enable the Legal Department management to quickly ascertain and explain the organization’s current risk profile.
 Consider a quick list of five to 10 matters with the highest risk exposure, as well as a chart to illustrate the general risk profile.

 This isn’t about providing an accounting ledger, it’s about avoiding surprises.
 To that end, think micro and macro.
-At the micro level, what matters (or batches of matters) look as though they may go over budget, and why?
+At the micro level, what legal matters (or batches of matters) look as though they may go over budget, and why?
 At the macro level, how is the overall budget going year-to-date?

-Coupled with the legal budget should be resourcing: the use of in-house legal staff, external firms and legal vendors.
+Coupled with the legal budget should be resourcing: the use of in-house legal staff, external law firms and legal vendors.
 The Legal Department leaders ultimately are responsible for ensuring resourcing isn’t just adequate; it’s strategic.
 How is the balance of internal and external work?
 Is the internal work allocated fairly, among both individuals and groups?
 Is the external work going to the right firms at the right price?

 Ready to learn best practices for legal department reporting?